psmithiv/nineam-localization-plugin/README.md

 ```

 Finally, we need  to use the LocaleManager as both a plugin to UI components and as a singleton with access to
-proeprties.
+properties.
 Let's start by taking a simple label component and adding the plugin:

 ```js
 {